Tina404/survive-a-pandemic/CONTRIBUTING.md

 # How to Contribute

-Any contribution towards this project is welcome.
+Any contribution to this project is welcome.

-* If your contribution is minor, e.g. fixing a typo, you can fork this repo, fix it, and then submit a pull request
+* For most of the time, you can simply fork this repo, make some changes on the project (any reasonable add, update and/or delete are all welcome), and then submit a pull request.
+  * If you are not sure how to do this, here is [a nice tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) to walk you through it.
 * If your contribution is big, please create an issue for discussion before you do any actual work.

 Thanks!